 10. Mustard seeds

-Mustard seeds are recommended to help kids with a urinary tract infection (UTI), which can cause bedwetting in younger children.
+Mustard seeds are recommended to help children with a urinary tract infection (UTI), which can cause bedwetting in young children.

 - In half a cup of milk, add half a teaspoon of dry mustard powder (fine).